robert17/iotf-rtd/docs/devices/mqtt.rst

 .. warning::
-  If your managed device uses a durable subscription (cleansession=false) you need to be aware that device management commands sent to your device while it is offline will be reported as failed operations, however, when the device later connects those requests will be actioned by the device.
+  If your managed device uses a durable subscription (cleansession=false) you need to be aware that device management commands sent to your device while it is offline will be reported as failed operations if the device does not reconnect to the service before the request times out, however when the device later connects those requests will be actioned by the device.

-  When handling failures it is important to take this into account if you are using durable subscriptions for your managed devices.
+  When handling request failures it is important to take this into account if you are using durable subscriptions for your managed devices.